 - After wiping down the inside and the outside of the fire pit, go over the whole thing with a dry cloth.

 Fire Pit Maintenance Tips

 - Once you’ve gone through the work of cleaning out the fire pit, keep it protected from the elements by investing in a fire pit cover.
 This will help prevent leaves, rainwater and debris from accumulating between uses.

 - Use a seasoned wood for wood-burning fire pits, as it provides a much cleaner burn and creates less buildup.

 - When it comes to fire pit maintenance, avoid dousing a fire with water to put it out.
 The water can cause the hot fire pit to drop in temperature too quickly, which results in cracks.
-Instead, let the fire pit burn out slowly and return to a normal temperature naturally.
+Instead, let the fire burn out slowly, so the fire pit can return to a normal temperature naturally.